Jscherbe/frontend/docs-src/content/sass/core/color/index.md

-Darken a color with the default black by a percentage
+Tint (add white) a color using the default white by a percentage (Using color-mix)
+- This only works in modern browsers (as of June 2025)